U.S. Army Internment/Resettlement Specialist Job Description

-The Military Corrections Officer deal with two types of prisoners: military members who have committed crimes while serving in the military and foreign prisoners who were captured during combat situations or involved in harming Americans through terrorist activities.
-If you are a 31E MOS in the Army, you will likely be working with both types - either in established military prisons or temporary confinement areas in foreign countries.
+Military corrections officers deal with two types of prisoners: military members who have committed crimes while serving in the military, and foreign prisoners who were captured during combat situations or who were involved in harming Americans through terrorist activities.
+If you are a 31E MOS in the army, you will likely be working with both types, either in established military prisons or temporary confinement areas in foreign countries.

 I/R specialists perform the following duties: